arveyk/alx-pre_course/README.md

 My first readme
-The only editing allowed on the Git hub web app
+The only editing allowed on the GitHub web app